 Mendocino County is dedicated to providing community outreach, engagement, destigmatization efforts, trainings, and education to all members of the county.
-The County continues to make changes and improvements in its ability to provide culturally responsive services to its BHRS clients.
-The County also provides culturally responsive services in its outreach and engagement of the underserved populations.
+The County continues to make changes and improvements in its ability to provide culturally responsive services to its Behavioral Health & Recovery Services clients.
+The County also provides culturally competent specialized services in its outreach and engagement of the underserved populations.

-Over the last 3 years, Mendocino County has transformed its Mental Health delivery system to focus on culturally responsive services across the age continuum.
+Over the last 3 years, Mendocino County has transformed its Mental Health delivery system to focus on culturally competent specialized services across the age continuum.
 Service delivery by age population and least restrictive level of care has become more integrated providing for an Integrated Coordinated Continuum of Care Model of Mental Health Services.